 Our Coues hunts are conducted in the vast, rugged desert mountains of southeastern Arizona.
 Hunting Coues deer can often be physically demanding, compared to other types of deer hunts.
 A typical day requires hiking an uphill mile or two to the hunting area and not returning to camp until the sun goes down.
 The hunting technique involves sitting at a good vantage point and spending hours glassing through high-powered binoculars mounted on a tripod.
 Our guides use mainly 15X56 binoculars to piece through the steep canyons where the majority of Coues bucks hang-out.
 The Coues bucks may be spotted up to a mile away.
 Once a trophy Coues buck is located, the spot and stalk method is used to get within shooting range.
 Although rifle shots average 275 yards, shooting at ranges around 400 yards across a big canyon could be encountered.
 Archery ranges are usually 30 to 70 yards since it is open terrain.
 Because of the topography, high-powered riflescopes on top of lightweight flat-shooting rifles with a bipod are a "must have."
 Recommended rifle calibers are the .270 Magnums to .300 Magnums in order to bust through the high winds encountered in canyon country.
 We do not recommend the smaller calibers because the risk of wind drift on the bullet is much greater and the energy is low at long distances.
 We conduct three rifle season timeframes, which are: late October, early November, and late December.
 Our Archery Coues hunts are conducted during the months of December through January.

 If you are a bowhunter, this is the ultimate spot-and-stalk deer hunt!
 Our Coues deer bowhunting takes place during the rut in late December through January 31.
-There are no trees in classic Coues deer country, which leaves out treestand hunting as a technique.
+There are not many trees in southern Arizona's Coues deer country, which usually leaves out treestand hunting as a technique.
 Our guides use glassing methods to locate a good buck.
 Once a good Coues buck is located, it is then carefully stalked to within a comfortable distance.
-Carefully stalking involves staying out of sight, wearing "sneaky feet" stalking slippers, and keeping the wind in your favor.
+Carefully stalking involves staying out of sight, wearing stalking slippers, and keeping the wind in your favor.
 Once into position, the archery hunter waits patiently for the right moment or for the buck to walk by.
 If the bucks are rutting hard, rattling and/or grunting will sometimes bring the buck closer to the hunter for an opportunity to release an arrow.
 Since archery shots tend to be in the 30 to 70 yard range, it is recommended that hunters use quick bows and light arrows.
 The further you can shoot a bow accurately, the higher your chances for success.
 Our guided Coues bowhunters see many bucks during this rut hunt.
 Most hunters make 1 to 4 stalks per day.
-Nearly all of our archery coues hunters release arrows at bucks.
-Getting a Coues deer with a bow ultimately "boils down" to the archery hunter's abilitiy to use good stalking techniques.
-Archery deer hunts are $2,500.00, are 5 days in duration (instead of 4) and can be combined with javelina in January, if you so choose to purchase a javelina tag.
+Nearly all of our archery Coues hunters release arrows at bucks.
+Getting a Coues deer with a bow ultimately "boils down" to the archery hunter's ability to use good stalking techniques.
+Archery deer hunts are 5 days in duration (instead of 4) and can be combined with javelina in January, if you so choose to purchase a javelina tag.
 Archery deer tags are over the counter.

 Licenses and Seasons

 Archery deer tags are over-the-counter.
 Rifle coues whitetail tags are by draw with the application period in May through early June.
-Hunters must apply for a timeframe in a given area.
-The odds for drawing October and earlty November rifle tags in our areas are usually 100% when putting down Oct. and early Nov. (or vice versa) as first and second choices on the draw application.
+Hunters must apply for a timeframe within a given area.
+The odds for drawing October and early November rifle tags within our areas are usually 100% when putting down Oct. and early Nov. (or vice versa) as first and second choices on the draw application.
 December "Rut" rifle tags may take several years to draw.
 We will help you with the drawing process after you book the hunt.
 The rifle season drawing deadline is June 10th, so hunters must book prior to this date.

 Hunting license fees: $37.00(Res) and $160.00(NR)